Bluetongue disease: Microbiology

-Bluetongue is caused by the pathogenic virus, Bluetongue virus (BTV), of the genus Orbivirus, of the Reoviridae family.
-Twenty-seven serotypes are now recognised for this virus.
-The twenty-seven serotypes are the result of the high variability of a single outer capsid protein, VP2.
+Bluetongue is caused by the pathogenic vector-borne RNA virus, bluetongue virus (BTV), of the genus Orbivirus within the Sedoreoviridae family.
 The virus particle consists of 10 strands of double-stranded RNA surrounded by two protein shells.
 Unlike other arboviruses, BTV lacks a lipid envelope.
-The particle has a diameter of 86 nm.
+The virus exhibits icosahedral symmetry, with a diameter around 80–90 nm.
 The structure of the 70 nm core was determined in 1998 and was at the time the largest atomic structure to be solved.

+The 10 viral genome segments have been found to encode seven structural (VP1–VP7) and five nonstructural (NS1, NS2, NS3/NS3A, NS4 and NS5) proteins.
+Currently, more than 28 known serotypes of BTV are known.
+The sequence of genome Seg-2 and its translated protein VP2, as well as that of Seg-6 and its translated protein VP5, exhibit variations that determine the serotypes.

 The two outer capsid proteins, VP2 and VP5, mediate attachment and penetration of BTV into the target cell.
 VP2 and VP5 are the primary antigenic targets for antibody targeting by the host immune system.
 The virus makes initial contact with the cell with VP2, triggering receptor-mediated endocytosis of the virus.
 The low pH within the endosome then triggers BTV's membrane penetration protein VP5 to undergo a conformational change that disrupts the endosomal membrane.
 Uncoating yields a transcriptionally active 470S core particle which is composed of two major proteins VP7 and VP3, and the three minor proteins VP1, VP4 and VP6 in addition to the dsRNA genome.
 There is no evidence that any trace of the outer capsid remains associated with these cores, as has been described for reovirus.
 The cores may be further uncoated to form 390S subcore particles that lack VP7, also in contrast to reovirus.
-Subviral particles are probably akin to cores derived in vitro from virions by physical or proteolytic treatments that remove the outer capsid and causes activation of the BTV transcriptase.
-In addition to the seven structural proteins, three non-structural (NS) proteins, NS1, NS2, NS3 (and a related NS3A) are synthesised in BTV-infected cells.
+Subviral particles are probably akin to cores derived in vitro from virions by physical or proteolytic treatments that remove the outer capsid and cause activation of the BTV transcriptase.
+In addition to the seven structural proteins, three nonstructural (NS) proteins, NS1, NS2, NS3 (and a related NS3A) are synthesised in BTV-infected cells.
 Of these, NS3/NS3A is involved in the egress of the progeny virus.
-The two remaining non-structural proteins, NS1 and NS2, are produced at high levels in the cytoplasm and are believed to be involved in virus replication, assembly and morphogenesis.
+The two remaining nonstructural proteins are produced at high levels in the cytoplasm and are believed to be involved in virus replication, assembly, and morphogenesis.